List of Marvel Comics characters: B: Black Fog

-Black Fog is a character appearing in American comic books published by Marvel Comics.

-Black Fog is the identity of an unnamed man who operated as a serial killer in Hyderabad, India.
-He is later apprehended and attacked by the relatives of his victims, causing him to lose his legs and left arm.
-The villain Zero/One enhances Black Fog, rejuvenating his body, equipping him with cybernetic limbs, and giving him the ability to generate thick black fog-like substance.
+Black Fog is an unnamed serial killer who operated in Hyderabad, India.
+He is later apprehended by the authorities.
+The serial killer was attacked by the relatives of his victims while the guards ignored him, causing him to lose his legs and left arm as well as being scarred.
+Springing him from prison, Zero/One enhances Black Fog while rejuvenating his body, equipping him with cybernetic limbs, and giving him the ability to generate a thick black fog-like substance as well as regeneration abilities.
 Zero/One sends Black Fog to fight Red Hulk, who manages to fight him off at the cost of Red Hulk's two Life Model Decoy allies.

-Black Panda

-Black Panda is an anthropomorphic panda and animal version of Black Panther.

 Black Racer

-Black Racer is a character appearing in American comic books published by Marvel Comics.

-A quiet woman with super speed, Black Racer first joined the fourth Serpent Squad, robbing a casino in Las Vegas.
+Black Racer is a member of the fourth Serpent Squad.
+She is introduced robbing a casino in Las Vegas.
 Sidewinder took note of this, and invited the Serpent Squad to join his Serpent Society.
 They accepted, but were really just involved in a ploy to get Viper into the leadership position of the Society.
 Black Racer was among the several members to side with Viper and betray Sidewinder.
-She was ordered by Viper to search all the hospitals in the area for the injured former leader.
 However, after Viper abandoned the group, Black Racer continued to serve with the Society under leadership of Cobra.
-She also participated in a race between super heroes and villains with super speed.
-However, she disappeared for quite some time, only resurfacing recently alongside the rest of the Serpent Society as they sought to exact their revenge on Diamondback.

-She has been seen as member of the Serpent Society under Cobra's leadership.
-After the group had captured and chained Captain America and Diamondback (really an L.M.D.) in this underground New York headquarters the pair escaped.
-S.H.I.E.L.D. subsequently took Black Racer and the rest of the Society into custody.

-She has been sometimes depicted as Caucasian, and other times as African-American.
+Black Racer has been sometimes depicted as Caucasian, and other times as African-American.

-In "All-New, All-Different Marvel", Black Racer appears as a member of Viper's Serpent Society under its new name of Serpent Solutions.
-She assisted Cottonmouth and Copperhead into attacking Diamondback.
-When Captain America fought them to help Diamondback, he learned too late that Diamondback has joined up with Serpent Solutions.
-She knocks him out and brings him to Serpent Solution's base.

-In the "Hunted" storyline, Black Racer and several members of the Serpent Society are captured by Kraven the Hunter, Taskmaster, and Black Ant and forced to participate in a murderous hunt set up by Arcade.
+Black Swan

+Black Swan is the name of two supervillains appearing in American comic books published by Marvel Comics.
+The first Black Swan appeared in Deadpool #65 and was created by Gail Simone and the artists of Udon Studios.
+The second Black Swan first appeared in New Avengers (vol. 3) #1 and was created by Jonathan Hickman and Steve Epting.

+Black Swan (mutant)

+Black Swan is a German mutant who was raised in a circus and trained in combat and gunmanship.
+He utilizes his ability to infect the minds of others with disruptive "telepathic viruses" to become a mercenary.
+Deadpool is hired to kill Black Swan, who beats him, infects his mind, and returns him to the United States, having him brutally beaten every few minutes to prevent him from healing.

+Once Deadpool recovers, he battles Black Swan at his castle.
+A bomb Deadpool that had brought as insurance detonates before he can disarm it, destroying Black Swan's castle.
+Black Swan absorbs traits from Deadpool and Agent X to survive, resulting in the three sharing aspects of each other's powers, knowledge, and personalities.
+The three are later reunited, along with Taskmaster and Sandi Brandenberg.
+Black Swan demands the return of his personality and abilities, for which he required Agent X's help.
+Black Swan betrays Deadpool and Agent X and absorbs both their powers, enhancing his own abilities to a tremendous level.
+Together with the mercenary Outlaw, Deadpool, Agent X, and Taskmaster overwhelm Black Swan's healing ability and kill him.

+Black Swan is later revealed to have survived and is hired by the mutant Black Box to kill Deadpool.